shinefield/mangoszerodocumentation/database/world/creature.rst

 .. note::

-    dead creatures can not have gossip dialogues, unless you explicitly set the dynamic flag for corpses on the `creature\_template <creature_template>`__.
+    Dead creatures can not have gossip dialogues, unless you explicitly set the dynamic flag for corpses on the `creature\_template <creature_template>`__.